maubanel/UE5-Lighting/gi-rect/README.md

 ##### `Step 6.`\|`ITL`| :small_orange_diamond: :small_blue_diamond:

 Now we have another powerful tool we can adjust on the various lights.
-Select the **Sun** (Directional Light) and change the
+Select the **Sun** (Directional Light) and change the **Volumetric Scattering Intensity** to `100`.
+You can see that the volumetric fog now picks up the light and it much more visible.
+Now I want to have a bit of dramatic fog inside so I liked a setting of `20`.

 https://user-images.githubusercontent.com/5504953/189334563-8338f094-8ef7-4313-81d6-87ec54f59cb0.mp4